Geometry-Dependent Defect Merging Induces Bifurcated Dynamics in Active Networks: Abstract

 \section{Abstract}

-Cytoskeletal networks have a self-healing property where networks can repair defects to maintain structural integrity.
-However, both the mechanisms and dynamics of healing remain largely unknown.
-Here we report a healing mechanism in microtubule-motor networks by active crosslinking.
-We directly generate defects using a light-controlled microtubule-motor system in O-shaped and V-shaped networks, and observe that the defects can self-heal.
-Combining theory and experiment, we find that the V-shaped networks must overcome internal elastic resistance in order to heal cracks, giving rise to a bifurcation of dynamics dependent on the initial opening angle of the crack: the crack merges below a critical angle and opens up at larger angles.
-Simulation of a continuum model reproduces the bifurcation dynamics, revealing the importance of a boundary layer where free motors and microtubules can actively crosslink and thereby heal the defects.
-We also formulate a simple elastic-rod model that can qualitatively predict the critical angle, which is found to be tunable by the network geometry.
+Cytoskeletal networks can repair defects to maintain structural integrity.
+However, the mechanisms and dynamics of defect merging remain poorly understood.
+Here we report a geometry-tunable merging mechanism in microtubule-motor networks initiated by active crosslinking.
+We directly generate defects using a light-controlled microtubule-motor system in O-shaped and V-shaped networks, and observe that the defects can self-close.
+Combining theory and experiment, we find that the V-shaped networks must overcome internal elastic resistance in order to zip up cracks, giving rise to a bifurcation of dynamics dependent on the initial opening angle of the crack: the crack merges below a critical angle and opens up at larger angles.
+Simulation of a continuum model reproduces the bifurcation dynamics, revealing the importance of overlapping boundary layers where free motors and microtubules can actively crosslink and thereby merge the defects.
+We also formulate a simple elastic-rod model that can qualitatively predict the critical angle, which is tunable by the network geometry.